Rutuja Zawar, MS

 “You are not alone.
 Conditioned to fit in, shame becomes a part of the being.
 Together, let us work on bringing that confident self into power who knows you belong the way you are.”

 Prior to joining CICA, Rutuja worked at a community college where she supported adults with anxiety disorders, depression, interpersonal relationship complexities, substance use issues, self-identity development (including LGBTQ+ individuals), sexual health-wellness, and suicidal ideation.
-She is experienced in working with students across a wide-range of socio-economic diversity as well as international students.
-As a South Asian woman in the field of mental health, she recognizes the need for providers who can deeply empathize and work with immigrants and women of color.
+She is experienced in working with socio-economically and ethnically diverse populations, recognizing the need for providers who can deeply empathize and work effectively with people of color.

-Rutuja grew up in the lush green valley of Pune, in India.
-That is where she completed her BA in Psychology and realized her deep passion for counseling.
-It influenced her to pursue graduate studies at Northeastern University in Boston, where she has completed her Master’s of Science in Counseling Psychology.
-As an immigrant student, not only does she connect with the identity crisis that may arise for multicultural individuals, but also the hesitancy and misconceptions surrounding mental health due to generational stigma.
-Her experience continues to motivate her in working with people who want to be heard and seen; those who are on this journey of finding self-compassion and eventually, self-love.
+Rutuja completed her BA Psychology in Pune, India where she realized a deep passion for counseling.
+It influenced her to pursue graduate studies at Northeastern University in Boston, where she completed her Master’s of Science in Counseling Psychology.
+As a South Asian immigrant, she deeply understands the existential threat to survival, the confusion over identity and values as a multicultural individual, and the generational stigma surrounding access to mental healthcare.
+Her experiences continue to motivate her work with people seeking to be heard and seen—those on a journey toward building self-compassion and inner peace.

 When not working, Rutuja loves reading, working out at the gym, and consuming media.
 As a trained Bharatnatyam dancer (a form of Indian classical dance), she enjoys attending dance workshops.
 She also loves chef-ing it up in the kitchen and rewards her hard work with iced lattes in cozy coffee shops across Boston, which inevitably make her dream of opening her own someday :)